EricDupertuis/EricDupertuis.github.io/_drafts/backup.md

 - _Dedicated server_ : Too expensive for me right now so this is out of the picture

+- _VPS_ : Most VPS providers don't offer hugh storage so I'll keep this option to backup very important files.

 # Backup levels

 - Level 1 : Very important files such as private documents, bills, bank related stuff, password database, ssh and other keys, configuration files and other things I can't live without. (so pretty much all of my /home folder and more).
 Also, programming projects (Github hosted but still).

-- Level 2 : Personal photos and videos, video projects, school related files and projects.
+- Level 2 : Personal photos and videos, video projects, school related files and projects and my emails

 - Level 3: Music, movies, series, e-books and other media stuff.